FrancescoZ/live-map-app/README.md

 ### How to run tests
 Inside the container you can run unit test using:
 > MIX_ENV=test mix test

+### Troubleshooting
+If the process doesn't work try deleting all the following images from docker if presents:
+- live-map-app_service
+- postgres
+- elixir
+Try deleting also the folder _build, deps and node_module then start the process again

 ## Usage
 To start using the service you need to start it using the instruction above.